 Since 1891, the Board of Regents and the New York State Education Department have overseen the preparation, licensure, and practice of the professions.
 Currently, the Office regulates forty-eight professions defined in Title VIII of the Education Law.

 Office of Adult Career and Continuing Education Services (ACCES)

-The Office of Adult Career and Continuing Education Services (ACCES) focuses on the education and employment needs of New York State's adults: Vocational Rehabilitation (including Independent Living Administration), Adult Education, High School Equivalency (GED®/TASC™), and Bureau of Proprietary School Supervision.
+The Office of Adult Career and Continuing Education Services (ACCES) focuses on the education and employment needs of New York State's adults: Vocational Rehabilitation (including Independent Living Administration), Adult Education, High School Equivalency (HSE/TASC™), and Career Schools.